jecki/DHParser/documentation/StepByStepGuide.rst

 empty list for a particular tag-name or leaving out a tag-name completely.
 In the latter case the "*"-joker is applied, in place of the missing list of operators.
 In the former case only the "+"-joker is applied.
-If a list of operators is specified, these operator will be applied in sequence one after the other.
-We also call the list of operators or the single operator if there is only one the *transformation* for a particular tag (or parser name or parser type for that matter).
+If a list of operators is specified, these operators will be applied in sequence one after the other.
+We also call the list of operators or the single operator if there is only one *transformation* for a particular tag (or parser name or parser type for that matter).